equinor/ecalc/docs/README.md

 ```

 ### Generate CLI reference documentation
-In order to generate the CLI reference documentation, use the following (from `src/ecalc/cli`):
+In order to generate the CLI reference documentation, use the following (from `src`):
 ```
-$ cd src/ecalc/cli
+$ cd src
-$ poetry run python generate_docs.py > ../../../docs/docs/about/references/cli_reference.md
+$ poetry run python generate_docs.py > ../docs/docs/about/references/cli_reference.md
 ```

 Then build the documentation: